BathtubSailor/Final-Project/README.md

 Bokeh

 With these libraries installed you will need to download the following 3 scripts:
-Main, ScrapeWebsite, DisplayData.
-At the time of this publication DisplayData is incomplete and only displayes a single set of data.
-The program should be executed from the Main.py script with the ScrapeWebsite.py & DisplayData.py located in the same file directory.
+Main, ScrapeWebsite, DisplayData.All of these scripts have been completed and are working great.The program should be executed from the Main.py script with the ScrapeWebsite.py & DisplayData.py located in the same file directory.Upon execution of the main.py a webpage should pop up.
+This webpage contains three selectable tabs to organize the different plots made by DisplayData.py.The ScrapeWebsite.py will also build a new Scrapejson.Json file that will stored in the directory selected by the user.

 ______________
 Functionality: